Potential Annual Savings

 - New suppliers must be licensed and properly insured

 Always seek legal advice when reviewing complex supply contracts, especially if considering early termination or if there are disputes about contract terms.
 The information above does not constitute legal advice.
-If you have a complaint and your LPG supplier is a member of Liquid Gas UK then you can contact Utilities ADR to help you.
+If you have a complaint and your LPG supplier is a member of Liquid Gas UK, you can contact Utilities ADR for help.